-4.2 Headteacher's Role and Responsibilities
+4.2 Head Teacher's Role and Responsibilities

-In line with the statutory guidance (KCSIE 2024), the Headteacher will ensure that systems and procedures are in place to support all staff to understand their individual and collective roles in safeguarding and promoting the welfare of children.
+In line with the statutory guidance (KCSIE 2022), the Executive Co-Headteachers will ensure that systems and procedures are in place to support all staff to understand their individual and collective roles in safeguarding and promoting the welfare of children.

-The Headteacher will ensure:
+The Executive Co-Headteachers will ensure:

-- The policies and procedures adopted by the governing body or proprietor are fully implemented, and followed by all staff. - The DSL has a clear and concise job description, explicitly referring to the role of taking lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) - Sufficient resources and time are allocated to enable the DSL and other staff to discharge their responsibilities, including taking part in strategy discussions and other inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistleblowing policies, where appropriate. - There are arrangements in place for DSL availability to cover any out of hours or out of term time activities taking place. - Induction procedures are robust and meet the requirements outlined in KCSIE 2024 - A barred list check is completed and a risk assessment is in place, to ensure any individual who starts before a DBS certificate is received is appropriately supervised. - Procedures are in place to refer to DBS any person dismissed or removed from their role due to safeguarding concerns. - The Federation will take the lead role in the investigation of any allegation concerning a supply teacher in post and will keep the supply agency informed throughout. - The Federation is responsible for the pupils they place in any alternative provision and for ensuring the provider has appropriate safeguarding procedures in place. - The Federation is satisfied that any visitors attending in a professional capacity or organisations using the school premises have appropriate safeguarding procedures in place. - The Federation curriculum provides regular opportunities for children to learn about personal safety and how to protect themselves from harm in an age appropriate way.
+- The policies and procedures adopted by the governing body or proprietor are fully implemented, and followed by all staff. - The DSL has a clear and concise job description, explicitly referring to the role of taking lead responsibility for safeguarding and child protection (including online safety) - Sufficient resources and time are allocated to enable the DSL and other staff to discharge their responsibilities, including taking part in strategy discussions and other inter-agency meetings, and contributing to the assessment of children. - All staff and volunteers feel able to raise concerns about poor or unsafe practice with regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistleblowing policies, where appropriate. - There are arrangements in place for DSL availability to cover any out of hours or out of term time activities taking place. - Induction procedures are robust and meet the requirements outlined in KCSIE 2022 (para 560) - A barred list check is completed and a risk assessment is in place, to ensure any individual who starts before a DBS certificate is received is appropriately supervised. - Procedures are in place to refer to DBS any person dismissed or removed due to safeguarding concerns. - The Federation will take the lead role in the investigation of any allegation concerning a supply teacher in post and will keep the supply agency informed throughout. - The Federation is satisfied that any alternative providers used by the Federation or visitors attending in a professional capacity have appropriate safeguarding procedures in place. - The Federation curriculum provides regular opportunities for children to learn about personal safety and how to protect themselves from harm in an age appropriate way.